 Line a tray with baking paper/parchment.
 You will need to wear latex gloves, otherwise, the mixture continually sticks to your hands and creates such a mess.
-Gently squeeze the mixture into compact balls, about 20g each.
+Gently squeeze the mixture into compact balls, about 25g each (0.9 ounces).

 Refrigerate them for about an hour or so, to allow them to firm up before eating.
 Store in the fridge in an airtight container.

 Recipe by: The Gluten & Dairy Free Bakehouse